HectorMG02/Sentisis-Challenge/README.md

         (ok) 5- When refreshing, the data are retained (the number of objects ordered is not reset).

-- Show a modal window when clicking each object row.
+(ok) - Show a modal window when clicking each object row.

   **Acceptance criteria**: